Symbolic dynamical scales: modes, orbitals, and transversals: Introduction and main result

-We consider \emph{shift spaces} as sets of symbolic sequences, that is, closed subsets $X\subseteq \mathcal A^{\mathbb Z}$ of (bi)infinite sequences over an alphabet $\mathcal A$, together with actions $\sigma\colon\mathbb Z \curvearrowright X$ by translations, induced by the left shift automorphism $\sigma \colon \mathcal A^{\mathbb Z} \to \mathcal A^{\mathbb Z}$.
-Shift spaces have several characterizations, for instance, as sets of sequences that avoid the elements of a subset $\mathcal F \subseteq \mathcal A^*$ of (finite) \emph{forbidden} configurations.
-A shift space $X$ is also characterized by its \emph{language} $\mathcal L(X)\subseteq \mathcal A^*$, which is defined as the union of the \emph{admissible} configurations that occur in its sequences.
-Thus, they can be constructed, for example, by specifying either its language (e.g., as the admisible blocks in a sequence, like the Thue-Morse sequence), or a set of forbidden configurations (e.g., the distinguished symbol rule will certainly yield admissible scales with no half tones between consecutive notes if the forbidden set is like $\mathcal F \supseteq \{a^2:a\in\mathcal A\}$). \emph{Shifts of finite type} (SFTs) are shift spaces defined by \emph{finite} forbidden sets $\mathcal F \Subset \mathcal A^*$, and they can always be conjugated to \emph{vertex shifts}, which are shift spaces defined by forbidden sets like $\mathcal F \subseteq \mathcal A^2$.
-Vertex shifts are well understood symbolic dynamical systems, they posses matrix representations that provide algebraic and analytic tools to study dynamic properties, like entropy, periodic points and their zeta functions, etc., and some of these tools can be extrapolated through conjugacies to study dynamical properties of SFTs and further, e.g. zeta functions of sofic shifts \cite{Bowen78, Manning71}.
-SFTs are used as models of more general dynamical systems (e.g. through Markov partitions \cite{Bowen70} and universality properties \cite{Hochman13}), and they are also used in other areas, like in knot theory \cite{SilverWilliams99}.
+We consider \emph{shift spaces} as sets of symbolic sequences, that is, sets of (bi)infinite sequences that avoid a given set of (finite) \emph{forbidden} configurations, and they come with a natural $\mathbb Z$-action $\sigma$ by (left) translation.
+A shift space is characterized by its \emph{language}, which is defined as the union of the \emph{admissible} configurations that occur in its sequences.
+Thus, a shift space $X$ can be constructed by specifying either its language $\mathcal L(X)$ (e.g., as the admisible blocks in a sequence like the Thue-Morse sequence), or a set of forbidden configurations (e.g., the distinguished symbol rule will certainly yield admissible scales with no half tones between consecutive notes if the forbidden set contains the cartesian product of the alphabet). \emph{Shifts of finite type} (SFTs) are shift spaces defined by \emph{finite} forbidden sets, and they always conjugate to \emph{vertex shifts}, which are shift spaces defined by forbidden sets formed by blocks of length two.
+Vertex shifts are well understood symbolic dynamical systems, they posses matrix representations that provide algebraic and analytic tools to study dynamic properties, like entropy, periodic points and their zeta functions, etc.